Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Results and Discussion

 \subsection{Spin-orbit coupling induced energy splittings}

+One effect of spin-orbit interactions is the splitting of the originally degenerate energy levels of electronic orbitals.
 In atoms, the splitting of the energy levels due to spin-orbit coupling is similar in size to the relativistic corrections to the kinetic energy and the Zitterbewegung effect \cite{Strange_1998}, therefore it cannot be neglected.
 These corrections contribute to the fine structure of the atom.
-In Table~(\ref{Tab:SOCsplit}) we look at the fine structure of the atomic energy levels induced by the fully relativistic pseudopotentials. $\Delta E(5p)$ for \ce{Xe} is the intra-level splitting due to spin-orbit interaction of the $5p$ states.
-For the other elements, we instead consider the intra-level splitting of the lowest energy $5d$ degenerate states.
-Calculations were performed for the isolated atoms shown in the Table~(\ref{Tab:SOCsplit}), using the local collinear approximation of LSDA for the exchange-correlation functional.
+In Table~(\ref{Tab:SOCsplit}) we look at the fine structure of the atomic energy levels induced by the fully relativistic pseudopotentials.
+For \ce{Xe} we consider the intra-level splitting of the \(5p\) states due to spin-orbit interaction.
+For the other elements, we instead consider the intra-level splitting of the lowest energy \(5d\) degenerate states.
+Calculations were performed for the isolated atoms shown in Table~(\ref{Tab:SOCsplit}), using the local collinear approximation of LSDA for the \ac{XC} functional.
 We use fully relativistic pseudopotentials from the \textit{PseudoDojo} library\cite{VANSETTEN201839}.
-The calculations are then compared with analogous simulations performed using \texttt{QE}\cite{Giannozzi_2017} and the results appear in good agreement.
-As already discussed, the pseudopotential approximation in the case of spin-orbit coupling consists of removing the contribution of the valence electrons to the effective electric field $\nabla v_{\rm KS}$ generated by the KS potential in Eq.~(\ref{Eq:Vso}).
+Our results appear in good agreement with analogous simulations performed using \textsc{QE}.
+As already discussed, the pseudopotential approximation in the case of spin-orbit coupling consists of removing the non-spherical atom-centered contribution in the electric field generated by the \ac{KS} potential in Eq.~(\ref{Eq:VSO_ACA}).
 This is often considered a good approximation for the electrons close to the nuclei that experience an electric field mainly determined by the electrostatic bare nuclear potential and the interaction with the core electrons.
 In the next section, we analyze the magnetic response to an applied external magnetic field.